-Businessmen stay at classier places.
+Businesspeople stay at classier places.
 Vacationing families stay at cleaner places.
-Which leaves really only a couple of reasons for people to come to this run-down old motel.
+The homeless looking for a temporary refuge stay at cheaper places.
+Which leaves really only a couple of reasons for anyone to come to this run-down old motel.
 That said, it seems appropriate that the little soaps in the bathroom have been reproducing during the night.
-At least, I assume that’s why there’s two more of them than last time I looked.
+At least I assume that’s why there’s two more of them than last time I looked.

 I don’t like to shower right after he leaves every time, but I can’t have the distraction of his scent hanging around me all day.
 Construction work isn’t the safest job in the world even when you’re not stopping at random moments to moon over someone who’s by now far off.